norrland90/ip-address-tracker/README.md

 Users should be able to:

 - View the optimal layout for each page depending on their device's screen size.
 - See their own IP address on the map on the initial page load.
-XX
 - Search for any IP addresses or domains and see the key information and location.

 ### Built With